 Answer: We will name the sql statements with a label plus a sequentially assigned number (Query 1, Query 2…).
 The hover text will show the query text.

 Functional Design

 User Interfaces

-This view will be available in both real time mode only.
+This view will be available in real time, and also available in history browser mode within certain parameters discussed below.
 It is accessed using the Active Waits button on the Waits tab of the ribbon.